Wellness & Prevention

 • A personalized plan for vaccines, parasite prevention, and any follow-up care your pet may need

-Depending on your pet’s age and findings, the visit may also include recommendations for bloodwork or other diagnostics.
+Depending on your pet’s age and findings, the visit may also include recommendations for bloodwork through our in-house diagnostic laboratory or other screening.
 We talk through every suggestion in plain English so you always know the why behind it.

 How often your pet needs one